Cheers season 7

-The seventh season of Cheers, an American television sitcom, originally aired on NBC in the United States between October 27, 1988, and May 4, 1989.
+The seventh season of the American television sitcom Cheers aired on NBC from October 27, 1988 to May 4, 1989.
 The show was created by director James Burrows and writers Glen and Les Charles under production team Charles Burrows Charles Productions, in association with Paramount Television.

 Background

 This season premiered on October 27, 1988, after a long period of reruns, indirectly led by the 1988 Writers Guild of America strike.
 At the time of the premiere, Night Court moved to Wednesdays, prompting the new series Dear John to fill in that spot.
 Besides Cheers and Dear John, other series in the Thursday night lineup for the 1988–89 season were The Cosby Show, A Different World, and L.A.
 Law.